Comparing first order microscopic and macroscopic crowd models for an increasing number of massive agents: Introduction

-From an applied perspective, different observation scales serve different purposes: on the one hand, the microscopic scale is more informative when considering very localized dynamics, in which the action of single individuals is relevant; on the other hand, the macroscopic scale is appropriate when insights into the ensemble (collective) dynamics are required or possibly when high densities are considered.
-In addition, spatially discrete and continuous scales may provide a dual representation of a crowd useful to formalize aspects such as pedestrian perception and the interplay between individualities and collectivity~\cite{bruno2013PREPRINT,colombi2015PREPRINT,cristiani2011MMS,cristiani2014BOOK}.
-Selecting the most adequate representation from case to case may present difficulties and different outcomes at different scales are likely to be observed.
-Nonetheless, even if at different scales, models are expected to reproduce analogous dynamics, hence one may wonder when and how they are comparable to one another.
+Different observation scales serve different purposes: the microscopic scale is more informative when considering very localized dynamics, in which the action of single individuals is relevant; conversely, the macroscopic scale is appropriate when insights into the ensemble (collective) dynamics are required or when high densities are considered.
+In addition to this, spatially discrete and continuous scales may provide a dual representation of a crowd useful to formalize aspects such as pedestrian perception and the interplay between individualities and collectivity~\cite{bruno2013PREPRINT,cristiani2011MMS,cristiani2014BOOK}.
+Selecting the most adequate representation may present difficulties, because different outcomes at different scales are likely to be observed.
+Nevertheless, independently of the scale, models are often deduced out of common phenomenological assumptions, hence they are expected to reproduce analogous phenomena.
+The question then arises when and how they are comparable to each other.